jappeace/jappeaceApplication/content/mtl.md

     AST VariableName -> Variables -> m (AST Int)
 ```

-Now the reason I'm writing about this isn't that particular error message,
+Cryptic as it may be, the reason I'm writing about this isn't that particular error message,
-cryptic as it may be, it's the next one:
+it's the next one:
 ```
 src/Lib.hs:51:50: error:
     • No instance for (MonadIO Data.Functor.Identity.Identity)